International Champagne Horse Registry

 Dark Gold

-Left: this was once a mystery color.
-There are some Gold
+Left: this was once a "mystery color".
+But it is now known that here are some Gold champagnes with this unusual

 Red Dun